nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 The serial recovery DFU is a feature of the bootloader.
 For the serial recovery DFU to be performed, the bootloader must be able to access the USB subsystem.
-This is not possible for the B0, and :ref:`MCUboot <mcuboot:mcuboot_wrapper>` must be used instead.
+This is not possible for the B0, and you have to use :ref:`MCUboot <mcuboot:mcuboot_wrapper>` instead.

 As only one application slot is available, the transfer of the new version of the application cannot be done while the application is running.
 To start the serial recovery DFU, the device should boot into recovery mode, in which the bootloader will be waiting for a new image upload to start.